 Of Course Yes.
 Just like any other support and resistance level, moving averages can also break and fold.
 Let’s take another look at the 50 EMA on the the 15 minute GBP/USD chart.

 Because of the dynamic persona of moving averages, you don’t need to stare at your PC all day.
 Why?
 Because it’s always changing.
-All you have to do is something popularly termed “Set and Forget.: You set the moving averages on your screen and go grab a cold drink outside the house while the moving averages spot potential resistance and support trading zones.
+All you have to do is apply a popular strategy known as“Set and Forget.: You set the moving averages on your screen and go grab a cold drink outside the house while the moving averages spot potential resistance and support trading zones.
 In other words, GO AND SMELL THE ROSES.